-Content marketing is a business function, which means it needs to drive business.
-So you need to validate topics in many ways; Whether your audience is interested, whether it solves a pain point, and (most importantly for your business) search intent.
+Content marketing is meant to attract leads and drive business.
+So, you need to validate topics for it: what interests your audience, whether it solves a pain point, and (most importantly for your business) search intent.

-You want to target keywords that have high purchase intent.
-This means that the person looking up a topic or phrase is almost ready to make a purchase, and just needs a little nudge to get them to convert.
+You want to target keywords with high purchase intent.
+This means the person searching a topic or phrase is almost ready to make a purchase and just needs a little nudge to convert.

-Targeting high purchase intent keywords is meant to impact the bottom line of your business.
-By creating content that focuses on high intent keywords, your website will appeal to website visitors who are at the buying stage of their customer journey.
+Targeting high purchase intent keywords should help your bottom line.
+By creating content that focuses on high intent keywords, your website will appeal to visitors who are at the buying stage of their customer journey.

 What are high purchase intent keywords?

-There are three basic types of user intent keywords: Informational, navigational, and transactional.
-Typically, 99% of all search queries will fall under these 3 different intent categories, with 50-80% of all queries usually being top-funnel informational search queries.
+There are three basic types of user intent keywords: informational, navigational, and transactional.
+Typically, 99% of all search queries will fall under these three categories, with 50%-80% of all queries usually being top-funnel informational searches.

 You should be able to work out the intent of a search query based on the keywords it uses.
-Examples of keywords under each of these intent categories are:
+Examples of keywords within each of these intent categories are:

-Informational keywords are considered to be low intent keywords.
-People using informational keywords are looking for more knowledge on a particular topic and trying to educate themselves, without an intention to purchase anything.
+Informational keywords are considered low intent.
+People using informational keywords are looking for more knowledge on a particular topic to educate themselves, with no intention to purchase.

-Navigational keywords have a clear intent, but not necessarily high purchase intent.
-Searchers are usually looking for specific information about a brand, website, or social media page.
+Navigational keywords have a clear intent, but not necessarily that of high purchase.
+Searchers are usually hunting for specific information about a brand, website, or social media page.
 Even though these may not directly lead to a purchase, it’s still good to have search result dominance for your own brand.

 Transactional keywords usually lead to purchase options with highly branded SERPs.
-These keywords typically signify a searcher is likely ready to purchase, and is looking for a way to do so.
-Therefore, transactional keywords show high purchase intent, whereas informational keywords show low purchase intent.
+These keywords typically signify a searcher is ready to purchase and is looking for a way to do so.
+Therefore, transactional keywords show high purchase intent, whereas informational keywords show the lowest.

-By understanding the different types of keyword intentions, you can help improve the SEO performance of your content marketing efforts based on business objectives.
+By understanding different types of keyword intent, you can improve the SEO performance of your content marketing efforts based on business objectives.

-Why to use high intent keywords in content marketing
+Why use high intent keywords in content marketing

-By creating content that reaches people at all stages of the buyer journey, you can nurture those leads and, in turn, increase conversions.
-Therefore, aligning your marketing strategy with your desired business outcomes.
+By creating content tailored to each stage of the buyer journey, you can nurture leads accordingly and, in turn, increase conversions.
+This helps align your marketing strategy with your desired business outcomes.

 There are many advantages to including high intent keywords in your content marketing and PPC campaigns.
-For PPC campaigns, creating campaigns that target high buyer intent keywords are significantly more cost-effective than campaigns using informational, or low intent, keywords.
+PPC campaigns that incorporate high buyer intent keywords are significantly more cost-effective than campaigns using informational, or low intent, keywords.

-In content marketing, the advantages of high intent keywords include increasing reach to consumers in the buying stage, boosting your conversion rate and nurturing leads by supporting awareness and informational marketing campaigns.
+In content marketing, the benefits of high intent keywords include increasing reach to consumers in the buying stage, boosting your conversion rate, and nurturing leads by supporting awareness and informational marketing campaigns.